pyOpenSci/python-package-guide/documentation/hosting-tools/intro.md

 # Tools to Build and Host your Documentation

-The mmostsot common tool for building documentation in the Python ecosystem is Sphinx.
-However, some are using tools like mkdocs for documentation.
-In the end it is up to you to use the platform that you prefer for your documentation!
+The most common tool for building documentation in the Python ecosystem currently is Sphinx.
+However, some maintainers are using tools like [mkdocs](https://www.mkdocs.org/) for documentation.
+It is up to you to use the platform that you prefer for your documentation!

-In this section, we introduce sphinx as a common tool to build documentation.
+In this section, we introduce Sphinx as a common tool to build documentation.
 We also talk about ways to publish your documentation online and Sphinx tools that might help you optimize your documentation website.